bloominstituteoftechnology/web-sprint-challenge-user-interface-responsive-design/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+Semantic HTML is what descirbes elements in a literal meaning as opposed to place holders.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+'Display: block' creates a new line that takes up its own space where as 'display: inline' stays inline with the rest of the text.

 3. What are the 4 areas of the box model?

+Margin, border, padding and content

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+On the x-axis

 5. Explain why git is valuable to a team of developers.

+Each developer can create their own changes on each individual branch without effecting all the other branches.
+The code can be viewed and it wont disrupt the process of the other developers.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.